axibase/atsd-api-r/forecast_and_save_series_example.md

+### Forecast and Save Series Example

 -   Introduction
 -   Establish connection with ATSD
--   Fetch data and forecast from ATSD, then plot the retrieved data
+-   Fetch data and forecast from ATSD, and then plot the retrieved data
 -   Forecast with R
 -   Compare predictions and save series into ATSD

 ### Introduction

 In this demo we fetch time-series from ATSD.
-Then we forecast this time-series with help of functions from **stats** and **forecast** R packages.
-Then we compare the generated forecasts with a forecast retrieved from ATSD and with real data for the same period.
-Finally we save all forecasts in ATSD.
+Then we forecast this time-series with the help of functions from the **stats** and **forecast** R packages.
+We then compare the generated forecasts with a forecast retrieved from ATSD and with real data for the same period.
+Finally, we save all forecasts in ATSD.

-### Establish connection with ATSD
+### Establish Connection with ATSD

 Start by attaching the required packages to R.